Jayem-11/CargoSense/README.md

 * **Data sources**: We used free-tier APIs (TomTom, OpenWeather).
 Limited quota may affect scale.
 * **Gemini**: We used the free version of `gemini-2.5-flash`.
 This comes with Limits.
+* **RandomForestClassifier**: This model was trained using synthetic data.
+Realtime data collected should be used in future.
 * **Carrier reliability**: Static values were used instead of real-time reliability feeds due to lack of free APIs.
 ---